Government Shutdowns(Hour 2)

 Yeah.

-The other way the Democrats can fight back is by shutting down the government.
+The other way the Democrats can fight back is by shutting down the government and the reasons for that.

 I really like him a lot.